mautic/documentation/en/setup/getting_started.md

 ## Step 4: Install the Tracking Pixel

-After installation and setup of the cron jobs you're ready to begin tracking leads.
+After installation and setup of the cron jobs you're ready to begin tracking contacts.
 You will need to add a single tracking pixel to the websites for each site you wish to track via Mautic.
 This is a very simple process and you can add this tracking pixel to your website template file, or install a Mautic integration for the more common CMS platforms.
 Here is an example of the tracking pixel:

 `<img src="http://yourdomain.com/path/to/mautic/mtracking.gif" />`

-Checkout [Lead Monitoring](./../leads/lead_monitoring.html) for more details on the tracking pixel.
+Checkout [Contact Monitoring](./../contacts/contact_monitoring.html) for more details on the tracking pixel.